ownlytics/mcptix/test-coverage-plan.md

 - Test initialization logic for different modes (API, MCP)
 - Test error handling

-### 2.3. src/db/service.ts
+### 2.3. src/db/service.ts (✅ 100% Line Coverage, 82.14% Branch Coverage)

 This file contains the DatabaseService singleton for managing database connections.

-**Testing Strategy:**
+**Implementation Status: COMPLETED**

+A comprehensive test suite has been implemented for this file with 16 test cases covering:

-- Test singleton pattern (getInstance)
+- Singleton pattern via `getInstance()`
-- Test database initialization with different paths
+- Database initialization with different path types (string, config object)
+- Path safety checks and redirection of unsafe paths
+- Directory creation and fallback mechanisms
-- Test database operations
+- Database operations including connection reuse
-- Test error handling for invalid paths or permissions
+- Error handling for invalid paths, permissions, and initialization failures
-- Test connection closing
+- Connection closing and cleanup

+The only uncovered branches are at lines 66, 89, and 139, which are edge cases in the directory creation and error handling logic.

 ## 3. API Components with Low Coverage